rhildred/devtdesktop/README.md

 # devtdesktop
 This is my current development environment bootstrap to be run with curl to set up a user with sudo and docker groups.
+I use it instead of carrying a laptop between my 3 teaching gigs.

 Start up a Ubuntu Amazon instance and run:

 `bash <(curl https://rhildred.github.io/devtdesktop/toaster.sh) <your desired username here>`